Yewei

-Yewei (野味 (yě wèi, wild taste)) is a Chinese term that describes various types of bushmeat from exotic wild animals.
+Yewei (野味 (yě wèi, wild taste)) is a Chinese term that describes various types of bushmeat from wild animals.

 Terminology

 The character 野 (yě) means "wild", and is shortened from 野兽 (Traditional 野獸 (yěshòu)), which means "wild beasts".

 The character 味 (wèi) literally means "taste", and metaphorically refers to various delicacies that appeals to the popular palate.

 History

 Historically, members of the imperial courts in Chinese dynastic eras requested grand animals for their meals.
 Famous examples include the Manchu Han Imperial Feast.
 Today, yewei can be eaten by anyone with access to wild animals, which can also be imported.